luomein/spectrum-log/docs/maintenance/others/fender.md

 The products are designed to be inflated to 0.15 to 0.20 bar of pressure at 20° celsius.

+In tropical conditions / high temperatures / sun: reduce to 0.05 - 0.06 bar.

 [User Guide](https://polyform.no/user-guide/)

 The V-10 and V-40 valves